arnenoori/gto-poker-bot/report/481_report.md

  ]
 -->

-This report presents GTO Poker Bot, an AI system designed to find an optimal poker strategy using a combination of knowledge-based approaches and fixed strategies.
-The bot operates at the browser level, simulating human-like gameplay by interpreting the game state visually.
-It offers two agent types: a fixed strategy agent based on game theory optimal principles and a Deep Q-Network (DQN) agent that learns through self-play.
-The project aims to explore the potential for AI to solve the complex game of poker, which, unlike chess and Go, remains an unsolved challenge.
-The bot is implemented in Python and can be easily adapted to work on various poker platforms.
-The focus of this report is on the knowledge-based aspects of the project, particularly the fixed strategy agent and its performance in comparison to the DQN agent.
+GTO Poker Bot solves the problem of finding an optimal poker strategy using knowledge-based approaches and fixed strategies.
+The bot simulates human-like gameplay by interpreting the game state visually and clicking buttons in the browser.
+It has two agent types: a fixed strategy agent based on game theory optimal principles and a Deep Q-Network (DQN) agent that learns through self-play.

-Poker presents a unique challenge for artificial intelligence due to its elements of imperfect information, stochasticity, and game-theoretic complexity.
-While AI has achieved superhuman performance in perfect information games like chess (BigFish) and Go (AlphaZero), poker remains an unsolved problem with room for further strategic optimization.
-This project, GTO Poker Bot, aims to tackle this challenge by developing an AI system that can learn and execute optimal poker strategies through a combination of knowledge-based approaches and reinforcement learning.

-The primary motivation behind this project is to explore the potential for AI to master the intricate decision-making processes required in poker.
-By creating a bot that operates at the browser level and interprets the game state visually, we simulate human-like gameplay, enabling the AI to interact with various poker platforms without relying on direct access to the game's internal state.
-This approach opens up possibilities for testing and refining poker AI in real-world settings.

-The GTO Poker Bot offers two distinct agent types: a fixed strategy agent and a DQN agent.
-The fixed strategy agent is the focus of this report, as it embodies the knowledge-based aspects of the project.
-This agent bases its decisions on game theory optimal principles, executing a predefined strategy that takes into account hand strength, pot odds, and opponent actions.
-By comparing the performance of this agent to the DQN agent, we can evaluate the effectiveness of a knowledge-based approach in approximating optimal poker strategy.

-The implementation of GTO Poker Bot utilizes Python and can be easily adapted to work on various poker platforms.
-Users can run the "play.py" script to observe the bot playing poker autonomously, making decisions based on the visual interpretation of the game state.
+We chose this project to explore how AI can solve the complex game of poker, which remains an unsolved challenge unlike chess and Go.
+Poker has elements of imperfect information, randomness, and complex game theory, making it a fertile area for AI research.

+The bot is implemented in Python and can work on various poker platforms.
+It uses the GPT-V model to interpret game state from screenshots and has a modular design with the fixed strategy agent in fixed.py and DQN agent in dqn_agent.py.
+Key parameters include a 52-card deck, predetermined starting stacks, and small/big blind amounts.

+After running 1000 simulated hands, the fixed strategy agent won 927 hands, the DQN agent won 51, the random agent won 6, with 16 ties.
+This shows the fixed strategy agent, based on game theory optimal principles, significantly outperforms the learning-based DQN agent and random play.
+However, the DQN agent's poor performance suggests limitations in its ability to learn an effective strategy in this complex domain.

 ## 2. Problem Specification